Local health departments report COVID-19 cases Monday

 HAZARD, Ky.
 (WYMT) - Local health departments reported new COVID-19 cases across Eastern Kentucky Monday.

-The Laurel County Health Department reported that they have 118 cases with 80 of those cases being active.
-They reported 12 new cases Saturday, two new cases Sunday and four new cases Monday.
-Two of the new cases from the weekend are hospitalized and one of the previously hospitalized cases has been released from the hospital.

-The Cumberland Valley District Health Department (CVDHD) confirmed eight new cases and five recovered cases in Clay County.
-They also reported three new COVID-19 cases and one probable case in Jackson County.
-They say there was also one new case in Rockcastle County.
+The Cumberland Valley District Health Department reported nine new cases and seven recovered cases in Clay County.
+They also confirmed one new case and 11 recovered cases in Jackson County.
+Rockcastle County has eight new cases, two probable and four recovered.

-The Kentucky River District Health Department (KRDHD) confirmed seven new cases of COVID-19 from Saturday to Monday all from Perry County.
-The KRDHD service area has 94 confirmed cases with six probable cases totaling 100 total cases.
-72 have recovered and one has died.
+The Kentucky River District Health Department confirmed five new COVID-19 cases.
+The new cases include two 49-year-old women from Knott County, a 43-year-old man and a 20-year-old woman from Letcher County, and a 69-year-old woman from Perry County.

-The Pike County Health Department reported 13 new cases since Friday bringing the county total to 84.
+The Laurel County Health Department reported 32 positive COVID-19 cases since Friday.
+There were four new cases Friday, 18 new cases Saturday, two new cases Sunday, and eight new cases Monday.
+There are 106 active cases in the county, 10 of which are hospitalized.
+The health department also confirmed 18 new recovered cases Monday.

 Copyright 2020 WYMT.
 All rights reserved.